fietec/alarm/README.md

 # Alarm
 A minimalistic alarm application written in C.

+The library used for playing the audio is: [miniaudio.h](https://github.com/mackron/miniaudio).
+NOTE: Due to the absence of `getch` in the C standard library, terminating a running alarm slightly differs between platforms.

 ## How to build
-NOTE: This application is **Windows-only**!
-This is due to the use of the `PlaySound` function from the **win32-api** for which I have not yet found a cross-platform alternative.
 To build, run `build.sh` or directly in the terminal:
 ```
 gcc -o alarm c:\windows\system32\winmm.dll alarm.c